mario-s/cv-faces/README.md

 Known Issues
 ------------
-It still requires Oracle's Java 8 SDK since there are dependencies to JavaFX.
+It still requires Oracle's Java 8 SDK for the UI.